tcarland/alacritty-functions/README.md

 of various Alacritty features such as themes, window opacity, and font sizes.

 ## Requirements

 Ansible 8.5.0+ is required to install the Alacritty playbook.
-The Bash functions require Bash 4+
+The Bash functions require Bash 4+, with Bash 5+ being fairly standard on modern linux distributions.

 ## Installation